FullMetalDeveloper/docs/.github/PULL_REQUEST_PROCESS.md

 2. Requestor: Complete the review template, found [Here](PULL_REQUEST_TEMPLATE.md)
 3. Atleast ONE Senior Engineer and atleast ONE direct peer are tagged as reviewers.
 4. Await feedback, either updating the PR or merging the PR upon approval!
+### What should I do before raising a pull request?
+Before raising a pull request, you should ensure the code under review is aligned with the pre-review checklist outlined [Here](CONTRIBUTING.MD)

 ### As a Requestor, what are my duties?
 As a requestor, your duties are outlined: [Here](PULL_REQUESTOR_GUIDELINES.md)